 If your employee contracts Coronavirus after they have returned to work and decides to make an Employers Liability claim, whilst they may struggle to prove cause, demonstrating negligence may not be as difficult.

 This may be the case if risk assessments and records are inadequate or it cannot be demonstrated that the revised safety procedures and arrangements have been clearly communicated to employees.

 One possible problem with returning to work is Legionnaires Disease.
 Please click here to read a few tips about how to prevent this.

-Safety Briefings, Ascend Risk’s latest Healthy & Safety Management System feature is hugely relevant at this time.
+Safety Briefings, Ascend Risk’s latest Health & Safety Management System feature is hugely relevant at this time.

-From any Risk Assessment, Checklist, Method Statement or Safe Working Procedure, you will be able record a time/dated directly into the employees training record a Safety Briefing and have them sign that they have had the briefing.
+From any Risk Assessment, Checklist, Method Statement or Safe Working Procedure, you will be able to record a time/date of a safety briefing directly into the employees training and have them sign that they have had the briefing.

 What do Safety Briefings add:

 • Improves the workplace training process, completing every stage at the time of the briefing.

 • Enhances claims defensibility through documented employee engagement, reducing your risk of liability further down the line.